b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

 Much less code, works the same.
 Still, I would not overuse it.
-For more than a single condition it is usually harder to write, read, and process in your head than the good old `if/elseif/else` blocks.
+For more than a single condition it is usually harder to write, read, and process in your head than the good old `if/elseif/else` block.

 ### Dictionaries {#sec:julia_language_dictionaries}